 - On average, Project K students finished the programme with higher resilience scores than when they started while the comparison group resilience scores declined. - On average, Project K students and the comparison group finished the programme with higher connectedness.
 However, on average the Project K student scores increased 23% while the comparison group scores increased 5%.

-Positive Outcomes and the importance of Engagement and Disengagement
+The importance of Engagement and Disengagement